manassaloi/manassaloi.github.io/_posts/2021-12-30-year-retrospective-2021.markdown

 - Wrote 10+ posts on web3.
 - For the longest time I was worried about money.
 Growing middle class does it to you.
 You feel that there is no safety net.
 You are one recession away from becoming jobless and eventually homeless.
 I have not had a really close relationship with my family, hence I could never rely on them in case things did not work out for me.
 Ever since I was a kid, I have been obssessed about reaching a stage in life where I don't have to worry about money anymore.
 I had a number in my head.
 I hit that last year.
 Since then I have been pretty relaxed about gifting things to family, picking the tab when I go out with my friends, even splurging myself if I feel like.
 Most of my money habits are still linked to that old mental state of fear and loss aversion.
 - I started tracking my daily habits far more aggressively this year.
 I am not getting any younger.
 Health has the biggest correlation to happiness, and I need to take it seriously.
+- I want to travel more in 2022 if possible.
 - Seeing so many friends move abroad, Europe and US, did make me think a lot on whether I am making the right decision to stay back here.
 A lot of mental energy went into figuring out what I really want out of my life and whether I can get them while living in India.
 I don't want to make decisions based on FOMO.
 I want to do what makes my life better in the long run.
 - I love learning new things.
 I get excited whenever I do a new course and learn some new skill.
 I am planning to do a lot more courses in 2022.
 - I spent way more time shitposting on Twitter than I intended.
 Failure to cut down my Twitter has been one of the biggest failures of 2021.